MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 2. Run "BCDedit /enum {current}".

-    **NOTE**: If booted from WinPE, use the "/store" switch in BCDedit.exe.
+    **Note**: If booted from WinPE, use the "/store" switch in BCDedit.exe.

     1. If you have UEFI, the path will show Winload.efi.
 If you have CSM, the path will show Winload.exe as listed in sample output.